 At both Notre Dame and Holy Cross you are able to join any club that you would like.
 The more you get involved the better, and a great way to maximize your Gateway experience is to do things you love!
 Don’t be afraid to take the initiative to try something new at any point in the year.
 Previous Gateway students have been involved in a variety of activities and clubs ranging from the Student Union Board, Mock Trail, Club Volleyball, the Notre Dame Marching Band, Folk Choir, and Bookstore Basketball to name just a few.

-The preferable answer would be the Holy Cross College-University of Notre Dame Gateway Program, but if you wish simply to say Holy Cross College, that is up to you.
+The preferable answer would be the Notre Dame-Holy Cross College Gateway Program, but if you wish simply to say Holy Cross College, that is up to you.

 Study something you love and find interesting.
 This is an opportunity to explore completely new fields of study or the take a more advanced class in something that already excites you.
 Also, look into taking seminars, research, and mission trips.

 At Holy Cross you are in the honors program, and most of your classes will consist of Gateway students.
 As at any school, the teacher and subject matter determine the difficulty of the class.
 While your Notre Dame class will not be designated as honors, it will be challenging.

 Understanding that many students did not envision their college career beginning in the Gateway program, the happiest and most successful students have embraced this unique opportunity as a gift.
 Adopting a flexible attitude (it is your first year of college after all!) and being willing to take the initiative will ensure that the year is exciting and enjoyable while achieving your ultimate goal—graduating with the Class of 2021!